Published on

 Pippa Shawley 10:15

 Did you notice that as well?
-John, what was it like at trellis with your your audiences?
-Yeah,
+Jon, what was it like at Trellis with your your audiences?

 Jon Smieja 10:21